ieasybooks/tafrigh/README.md

                         Whether to skip generating the output if the output file already exists.
   --playlist_items PLAYLIST_ITEMS
                         Comma separated playlist_index of the items to download.
 You can specify a range using "[START]:[STOP][:STEP]".
+  --download_retries DOWNLOAD_RETRIES
+                        Number of retries for yt-dlp downloads that fail.
   --verbose, --no-verbose
                         Whether to print out the progress and debug messages.